TheNoobInventor/lidarbot/README.md

 Solder the cables (provided) to the motors.
 Might need to use spare wires if the provided ones are too short to reach the motor hat.
 Should the wheel(s) move in the direction opposite of what is expected, exchange the respective motor cables screwed into the terminal blocks.

-Finally, the Raspberry Pi camera is connected to the ribbon slot on the Raspberry Pi 4 and the RPLIDAR A1 sensor is plugged into one of the Pi 4's USB ports.
+Finally, the Raspberry Pi camera is connected to the ribbon slot on the Raspberry Pi 4 and the RPLIDAR A1 sensor is plugged into one of the RPi 4's USB ports.

 <p align='center'>
   <img title='Top View' src=docs/images/top_view.jpg width="400">